-- (h) Intermediate Steps.
-The several rates or intermediate steps prescribed in the ranges are the standard rates of pay authorized for full time employment. - (i) EMT and Paramedic Certification.
-All employees that held a State of Wisconsin EMT-D license as of 1-1-98 shall maintain at least that license or equivalent for the duration of their career in the fire department as a condition of employment.
-Any employee who fails to maintain at least that license shall be given one reasonable opportunity to re-certify and regain the license.
+(h) Intermediate Steps.
+The several rates or intermediate steps prescribed in the ranges are the standard rates of pay authorized for full time employment.

+(i) EMT and Paramedic Certification-Employees Hired After September 1, 1990.
+As part of its management rights, the City specifically reserves the right to require that any employee hired after September 1, 1990 obtain and maintain a State of Wisconsin license as an EMT-I or paramedic as a condition of employment.
+Any employee who fails to maintain the qualifications under this subsection as an EMT-I or Paramedic shall be given one reasonable opportunity to recertify for the designation.
 Loss of license shall automatically remove an employee from eligibility for assignment to the ambulance.
-This provision shall not prohibit assignment to a cross-staffed ambulance as a driver. - (j) EMT and Paramedic Certification-Employees Hired After September 1, 1990.
-As part of its management rights, the City specifically reserves the right to require that any employee hired after September 1, 1990 obtain and maintain a State of Wisconsin license as a EMT-I, EMT-D or paramedic as a condition of employment.
-Any employee who fails to maintain the qualifications under this subsection as an EMT-I, EMT-D, or Paramedic shall be given one reasonable opportunity to recertify for the designation.
-Loss of license shall automatically remove an employee from eligibility for assignment to the ambulance.
 This provision shall not prohibit assignment to a cross-staffed ambulance as a driver.

 Section 3.
 Clothing Allowance.
-The budget of the Fire Department shall have an account to be known as "Clothing Allowance".
+The budget of the Fire Department shall have an account to be known as "Clothing Allowance."